 5Uninstall Unused Programs

-- First, type “Control panel” on the search bar and go to the Control Panel’s main menu.
+- At first, type “Control panel” on the search bar and go to the Control Panel’s main menu.

 - You will see the “Uninstall Programs” option, and you have to click on that.